Stay Safe by using your Common Sense on Safari.

 A Safari in Uganda is unlike a Holiday in Europe with its modern road system.
 Though things have greatly improved, the only four-lane highway in Uganda is the Entebbe Expressway from Entebbe to Kampala.

 The only way to focus on Safari is by going with a local.
 A seasoned, English-speaking driver-guide.
-He is the one that takes the itinerary that you select and translates it into a fabulous, one-of-a-kind experience.
+He is the one who takes the itinerary that you select and translates it into a fabulous, one-of-a-kind experience.

 You are with a local who grew up in Uganda.
 He grew up in Uganda and is a trained, seasoned, and professional tour guide.
 Their insight into Ugandan culture, wildlife, and primates is priceless and enriching.